RallyCommunity/GettingStarted/README.md

 GettingStarted
 ==============

-A video-based guide to getting started writing apps and extending the Rally platform.
+A video-based guide ([playlist](http://www.youtube.com/playlist?list=PL3PQ-IsMxhG14aDViKxlPZASIrHatNkft)) to getting started writing apps and extending the Rally platform.

+The tools and exercises are expected to work on most modern platforms (Windows, Mac, Linux) and you are free to use any tools you like.
+For these videos, I chose Mac/Chrome/Vim because it eliminated switching between windows during coding & testing.

+Enjoy!
+Please send feedback.  dthomas at rallydev dot com.

 Session 1 - Intro
 -----------------